 If the original breakout was to the downside, wait for a pullback toward the original breakout point, and when the price begins to drop again enter short.

 Place a stop loss a couple cents/pips/ticks above the pullback high.
 Usually, this approach keeps the risk quite small (stop loss isn't far from entry point).
 The target for the trade is based on the chart pattern and the original breakout price.
 The height of the pattern is subtracted from the breakout price.
-How to calculate these profit targets is covered in more detail in How to Trade the Head and Shoulders Chart Pattern and Low Risk High Reward Triangle Day Trading Strategy.
+How to calculate these profit targets is covered in more detail in Low Risk High Reward Triangle Day Trading Strategy.

 If the original breakout was up, wait for a pullback lower and when the price begins to rally again enter long.
 Place a stop loss a couple cents/pips/ticks below the pullback low.
 The target for the trade is based on the chart pattern and the original breakout price.
 The height of the pattern is added to the breakout price.